robertorcosta/azure-docs.pt-br/articles/event-hubs/event-hubs-diagnostic-logs.md

 }
 ```

-## <a name="kafka-user-error-logs-schema"></a>Esquema de logs de erros do usuário Kafka
+## <a name="kafka-user-error-logs-schema"></a>Esquema de logs de erros do usuário do Kafka
-O JSON do log de erros do usuário Kafka inclui elementos listados na tabela a seguir:
+O JSON do log de erro do usuário do Kafka inclui os elementos listados na seguinte tabela:

 | Nome | Descrição |
 | ---- | ----------- |